The Trial of Felix Serebrov, July 1981 (63.1-2)

 • The appeal “To People Living on Earth”;

-• A statement in connection with a search on 10 April 1980 (CCE 56);
+• A statement in connection with a search on 10 April 1980 (CCE 56.4);

-• Moscow Helsinki Group Documents No. 138 (CCE 60) and No. 146 (CCE 60);
+• Moscow Helsinki Group Documents No. 138 and No. 146 (CCE 60.24-2);

 *

-A TASS report dated 20 July stated:
+A TASS report dated 20 July 1981 ran as follows:

 Serebrov fully admitted his guilt in respect of the charges against him.”

-Answering the court’s questions, Serebrov pleaded guilty to composing and circulating anti-Soviet documents; however, he insisted that he had had no intention of undermining the Soviet system and that he had not circulated deliberate fabrications.
+Answering the court’s questions, Serebrov pleaded guilty to composing and circulating anti-Soviet documents; he insisted, however, that he had had no intention of undermining the Soviet system: he had not circulated deliberate fabrications.
 He admitted partial guilt.
-Serebrov said, too, that during the investigation he had discovered many mistakes in the Information Bulletins.
-However, he insisted that there was nothing premeditated about these mistakes.

 Serebrov named a few foreign correspondents to whom he had given his material at press conferences.

-Serebrov‘s defending speech emphasized that there was no anti-Soviet intent in his activities and that the material incriminating him, in spite of a large number of mistakes, did not contain any deliberate lies.
+Serebrov’s defence speech emphasized that there was no anti-Soviet intent in his activities and that the material incriminating him, in spite of a large number of mistakes, did not contain any deliberate lies.
 He also dwelt on the fact that the court had not discussed the matter of whether the hospitalized patients really constituted a social danger, but had merely established the fact that they were mentally ill.
 He had not been able to obtain an answer to this question from the doctors questioned as witnesses during the trial.
 The Working Commission, when talking of compulsory hospitalization for political reasons, had not asserted that those hospitalized were healthy.

-Serebrov declined to make a final speech.
-(On that day Serebrov looked much worse than he had on the previous day: for two hours before the trial he had been confined in a prison van).
+(That day Serebrov looked much worse than the previous day: for two hours before the trial he had been confined in a prison van.)

 SENTENCE

-The sentence was four years of strict-regime camp and five years of exile.
-The judgment included references to Irina Grivnina’s testimony and to the fact that Serebrov was a most active member of the Working Commission and had played a leading role in editing the Information Bulletins, especially the most recent issues (Grivnina‘s testimony was not only not read out in court — it had not even been mentioned during the trial).
+The judgment included references to Irina Grivnina’s testimony, and to the fact that Serebrov was a most active member of the Working Commission: he had played a leading role in editing the Information Bulletins, especially the most recent issues.